Why Nervous System Regulation Isn’t About Calming Down

 Sometimes it’s tears, movement, shaking, or stepping away.

-Sometimes it’s reaching out instead of holding everything on your own.
+Sometimes it’s reaching out instead of trying to manage everything on your own.

 It isn’t always quiet.